-The Company incurred about \$58,000 in acquisition and exploration expenditures in the current period.
-The exploration expenditures incurred during the current period were primarily related to the Company's Elephant Mountain Project in Alaska, USA and activities directed at the evaluation of new acquisition opportunities for the Company focused entirely in North America.
+The Company incurred about \$35,000 in acquisition and exploration expenditures during the current six months period.
+The exploration expenditures incurred during the current period were primarily incurred in related to the Company's Elephant Mountain Project in Alaska, USA and other properties in Canada.

+Some effort has been directed at the evaluation of new acquisition opportunities for the Company with such effort focused entirely in North America.